7 Steps to Prepare an Emergency Evacuation Plan

 An evacuation plan that is spelled out and shared with your family members well in advance is a good strategy for success, and overall safety, in case of disaster.
 Consider where you will go and how you will get there, how you will stay in touch and who will know where you are.

-Designate a place for all family members to meet.
-Make sure the meeting place is outside the impacted area.
+Step 1: Designate a place for all family members to meet while ensuring the meeting place is outside the impacted evacuation area.

 Step 2: Map out a primary evacuation route, including alternate routes in case your intended route is blocked.